zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible/vn.md

   - If your VN doesn't use any Private Sentry nodes, then the `persistent_peers` field must point to other orgs' validator/sentry nodes with public IPs.
     For `testnet-2.0` or `main-net` the `persistent_peers` string can be get from the CSA slack channel.
   - If Private Sentry Nodes are used, then it must point to `Private Sentry` nodes with private IPs.
-  - Use the following command to get `node-ID` of a node: `./dcld tendermint show-validator`.
+  - Use the following command to get `node-ID` of a node: `./dcld tendermint show-node-id`.

-### 3. (Optional) If you are joining a long-running network, enable `statesync` or use one of the options in [running-node-in-existing-network.md](../advanced/running-node-in-existing-network.md)
+### 4. (Optional) If you are joining a long-running network, enable `statesync` or use one of the options in [running-node-in-existing-network.md](../advanced/running-node-in-existing-network.md)

 [`deployment/ansible/roles/configure/vars/validator.yml`]